Science Broadcaster & Emergency Medicine Doctor

 Kevin is both astrophysicist, medical specialist and a natural storyteller.
 After working with NASA he specialised in lessons from the effects of extremes on human physiology.
-He is also part of hospital Emergency Response and Major Incident Planning, as well as an air ambulance Emergency Doctor.
-All of this provides a unique insight into how we all cope with risk and making decisions under pressure, as well as teamwork.
-He’s published Extremes – probing the limits of the human body, and presented science programmes covering everything from travelling to Mars to the Klondike gold rush.
+He is also part of hospital Emergency Response and Major Incident Planning, an air ambulance Emergency Doctor, and worked as a National Clinical Advisor to NHS England during the Covid-19 pandemic.
+All of this provides a unique insight into how we all cope with risk, planning and making decisions under pressure, as well as teamwork.
+He’s the author of Extremes – probing the limits of the human body, and hosted 13 Minutes to the Moon, the acclaimed, international hit podcast about the 1969 Apollo 11 mission.

-Dr Kevin Fong is a Consultant in Anaesthesia at University College Hospital in London, part of their Emergency Response and Major Incident Planning Teams, and is an Emergency Doctor with the Kent, Surrey & Sussex Air Ambulance.
-He holds degrees in Astrophysics, Medicine and Engineering, and is also a science and medical broadcaster and writer.
+Professor Kevin Fong is a Consultant in Anaesthesia at University College Hospital in London, part of their Emergency Response and Major Incident Planning Teams, and serves with the Helicopter Emergency Medical Service.
+During the pandemic he was seconded to NHS England as National Clinical Advisor in Emergency Preparedness Resilience and Response for Covid-19.
+Kevin specialises in risk, decision-making and innovation, holds degrees in Astrophysics, Medicine and Engineering, and is also a science broadcaster and writer.

-Such a broad range of interests and experiences also means Kevin can address how teams work and operate under pressure as well as broader themes of science, innovation, technology and engineering, and health and healthcare.
-He has presented a number of acclaimed radio and TV programmes including Channel 4’s Extreme A&E, BBC2’s To Boldly Go, and numerous editions of Horizon (including Back From the Dead and How to Avoid Mistakes in Surgery).
+Kevin has presented a number of acclaimed radio and TV programmes including Channel 4’s Extreme A&E, To Boldly Go and Space Shuttle: The Final Mission for BBC2, and numerous editions of Horizon (including Back From the Dead and How to Avoid Mistakes in Surgery).
+He also hosted the BBC's award-winning podcast 13 Minutes to the Moon, revealing the dramatic but overlooked moments before the 1969 Apollo 11 moon landing, the people and events that made the impossible a reality.
 He’s a regular on various programmes on the past, present and future of space travel and has made Radio 4 documentaries on Scott's Legacy and split-second decision-making.
-He has also appeared on Channel 4's Ascent of Mars Mountain and the BBC's The Royal Institution Christmas Lectures.
-His first book is titled Extremes: Life, Death and the Limits of the Human Body.

 JLA Speakers Breakfast - May 2012